Advent of Code 2015 - Day 22 - Wizard Simulator 20XX

 Part 2

-For part two we are required to expand upon the game we created in part one.
-We are to now create a Hard Mode, in-which at the start of each round the players health is now reduced by one HP.
-Based on this addition we need to work out what the revised minimum mana spent can be to still win the battle.
+For part two, we are required to expand upon the game we created in part one.
+We are now to create a Hard Mode, in which, at the start of each round, the player’s health is reduced by one HP.
+Based on this addition, we need to determine the revised minimum mana spent required to still win the battle.

 const applyHardMode: BattleTransition = state => ({